okgourmet.com Home of Steve's Restaurant Reviews

 Fatoosh side salad

 The Fatoosh Salad comes in either a large order or a side salad, and either one seems to be more filling than most of the other salads.
-The menu says fatoosh is a Lebanese toasted bread salad, although actually all the soups and salads come with toasted pita bread.
+The menu says fatoosh is a Lebanese toasted bread salad, although they give you extra toasted pita bread on the side.
 Fatoosh is a mixture of lettuce, tomatoes, cucumbers, green onions, and parsley with a lemon juice and olive oil dressing.
 One thing that is special about it, though, is the mixture of herbs that give it its unique flavor.
 Many times I prefer this salad to tabouli or other side dishes that I normally get at Middle Eastern restaurants because of the flavor and freshness of the fatoosh.

 The menu also includes a plate of fatoosh with chicken breast or fatoosh with kafta, and this offers a more inexpensive way of ordering these items than ordering each one separately.